turingschool/backend-curriculum-site/module3/lessons/consuming_an_api_part_1.md

 Now that we know what request we want to send, we need to send it to get the data we want to display.

 We will be using the [Faraday Gem](https://github.com/lostisland/faraday) to make HTTP requests using Ruby.

+First, we will need to add `gem 'faraday'` to our Gemfile.
+We don't want to add to a `:development`/`:test` block since we will need to make these API calls in all environments.
+After you add it to your Gemfile, run `bundle install`.

-Rather than memorize the syntax we use in this tutorial, make sure you get used to referencing documentation.
+Now that we have it installed, lets use Faraday to make the API call.
+Rather than memorizing the syntax we use in this tutorial, make sure you get used to referencing documentation.

 ```ruby
 class SearchController < ApplicationController